Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 ## Text and Quest Updates:

 - Remove incorrect information about Fire and Lava Mills being doubled in the Nether.
+- Add information about the Arcane Terraformer requiring Essentia Tubes and not working with AE2 Essentia Export Buses.

 ## Texture Transformations: